Kinvey/flex-sdk/README.md

 This is the SDK for code execution of Flex Microservices.
 The module provides a framework for building Kinvey-backed services using FlexData, FlexFunctions, and FlexAuth.

+## Upgrading from 2.x to 3.x

+Flex-sdk 3.x contains several breaking changes as well as new features.
+To upgrade your service from Flex-sdk 2.x to 3.x:

+* All email and push methods now return a promise.
+It is now required that you either handle the promise, or pass a callback.
+* For all stores (e.g. dataStore, userStore, etc), the deprecated options `skipBl` and `useMasterSecret` have been removed and no longer function.
+Use `useBl` and `useUserContext` instead.
+* All asynchonous modules (dataStore, groupStore, roleStore, endpointRunner, userStore, email, and push) now return a promise or accept a callback.
+* For more information on what's new, see the [Changelog](CHANGELOG.md).

 ## [Official documentation](#docs)
 * [Kinvey FlexServices guide](http://devcenter.kinvey.com/nodejs/guides/flex-services)
 * [Developing and testing FlexServices locally](http://devcenter.kinvey.com/nodejs/guides/flex-services#runninglocally)